SkyReels-Text: Fine-Grained Font-Controllable Text Editing for Poster Design: Experiments

-Finally, we conduct tests on handwritten datasets.
-Although we do not perform training on dedicated handwritten datasets, when handwritten images are used as references, our model can still generate text images that mimic handwritten style.
-We compare our model with the latest handwritten text generation models as shown in Table \ref{tab:reduced_performance}.
-SkyReels-Text achieves very competitive results comparing to the models specificly devised and trained on handwritten data.
-In particular, compared to DiffBrush \cite{dai2025beyond}, our method achieves lower HWD scores of 1.32 and 0.89 on the IAM and CVL datasets, respectively—indicating superior style imitation and generation capabilities.
-This demonstrates that SkyReels-Text can generate highly realistic handwritten text line images without any additional training, relying solely on provided reference samples.
+Finally, we evaluate our model on handwritten text datasets.
+Although we do not explicitly train on dedicated handwritten data, our model can still generate text images that faithfully mimic the target handwritten style when provided with reference images.
+As shown in Table~\ref{tab:reduced_performance}, we compare our model against the latest handwritten text generation models.
+SkyReels-Text achieves highly competitive results compared to models specifically designed and trained on handwritten data.
+In particular, compared to DiffBrush~\cite{dai2025beyond}, our method attains lower HWD scores of 1.32 and 0.89 on the IAM and CVL datasets, respectively—indicating superior style imitation capabilities.
+This demonstrates that SkyReels-Text can generate highly realistic handwritten text line images without any additional training, relying solely on the provided reference samples.

-\textbf{Qualitative Results.} To further evaluate the performance of our model, we also compare qualitative results with both commercial and open-source models.
-First, we select 4 SOTA commercial image editing model, i.e., Nano Banana, Seedream 4.0, FLUX-Kontext-Pro, and Qwen-Image-Edit as the competitors.
-To fully demonstrate the superiority of SkyReels-Text, single-font and multi-font edition are both evaluated, as shown in Figure~\ref{fig:singlecomp} and appendix.
-It can be observed that SkyReels-Text can well realize the migration of reference fonts and text editing in both settings, while other models fail in the edition or irrelevant content preservation.
-Second, we compare our model with open-source models.
-As shown in Figure~\ref{fig:multicomp_opensource}, SkyReels-Text is capable of preserving the original font style while simultaneously modifying the textual content, achieving accurate typographic consistency for both English and Chinese inputs under the task of font-preserving text editing.
-This also demonstrates that our model is not restricted to poster text editing, as evaluated on samples extending beyond the poster domain.
+\textbf{Qualitative Results.} To further evaluate our model, we present qualitative comparisons against both commercial and open-source models.
+First, we select four SOTA commercial image editing models: Nano Banana, Seedream~4.0, FLUX-Kontext-Pro, and Qwen-Image-Edit.
+To demonstrate the superiority of SkyReels-Text, we evaluate both single-font and multi-font editing, as shown in Figure~\ref{fig:singlecomp} and the supplement.
+SkyReels-Text successfully transfers reference font styles and performs accurate text edits in both settings, whereas the competing models either fail to apply the intended edits or struggle to preserve the background content.
+Second, we compare our model against open-source models.
+As shown in Figure~\ref{fig:multicomp_opensource}, SkyReels-Text preserves the original font style while accurately modifying the textual content, achieving precise typographic consistency for both English and Chinese.
+Evaluations on samples beyond the poster domain demonstrate our model's robustness to diverse real-world images.